 I was thinking it would be difficult to find some episodes The Simpsons for this post.
 However, they have so many episodes that it was actually really easy.
 This may not be my favorite animated sitcoms, but I really enjoyed watching these episodes again.
 From what I have seen during my research, it will be pretty easy to find five more episodes of The Simpsons for a future second installment.

-If you want to learn more, you can read about more money lessons from animated sitcoms.
+If you want to learn more, read about more money lessons from animated sitcoms.
 The next installment in the series is either going to be about American Dad or a second installment about Family Guy or South Park.
 Which would you prefer?
 Would you like me to cover another show?

 What did you think of the chosen episodes?
 Do you like The Simpsons?
 Do you have other examples of money lessons learned from animated sitcoms?